dbuentello/slack-old-joe/README.md

 Joe Camel (officially Old Joe) was the advertising mascot for Camel cigarettes from late 1987 to July 12, 1997, appearing in magazine advertisements, billboards, and other print media.

 He's advertising smoking.
 This is a smoke test suite.
 Get it?
 GET IT?!

+### Rapid Prototyping & Development

+The easiest way to write tests is to do it live.
+Start Old Joe, deselect all tests, and open up Old Joe's developer tools.
+The `BrowserObject` client will be available as `window.client`, all helpers can be found in `window.helpers`.